Paw & Order: How to Manage One Dog Stealing from the Other

 In these circumstances, we recommend using playtime for bonding individually with each dog at separate times.
 Play is a great way to train and bond all at the same time!

 Of course, some dogs actually love to play together with toys - and this is fine.
-As long as games of any kind between dogs (chase, tug, wrestling, etc.) are balanced and evenly matched, without one dog dominating the play, let ‘em play!
+As long as games of any kind between dogs (chase, tug, wrestling, etc.) are balanced and evenly matched - without one dog dominating the play - then let ‘em play!

 Need a little help with your puppy or dog?
 Contact us today!
 Front Range K9 Academy